 The total obligation of all parties, excluding the Company, is approximately \$82.4 million to the Agency.
 Based on the credit worthiness of the other participants, which are government entities, it is believed to be highly unlikely that the Company would be required to assume any other parties' obligations under the contract due to their default.
-In the event of default by a party, the Company would receive entitlement to the additional water for assuming any obligation.

-We pay a capital facilities charge and charges related to treated water that together total \$7.6 million annually, which equates to \$373 dollars per acre foot.
-Total treated water charge for 2015 was \$2.8 million.
-As treated water is being delivered, we will also be obligated for our portion of the operating costs; that portion is currently estimated to be \$22 dollars per acre foot.
+We pay a capital facilities charge and charges related to treated water that together total \$9.1 million annually, which equates to \$443.1 dollars per acre foot.
+Total treated water charge for 2016 was \$3.2 million.
+As treated water is being delivered, we will also be obligated for our portion of the operating costs; that portion is currently estimated to be \$63.9 dollars per acre foot.
 The actual amount will vary due to variations from estimates, inflation, and other changes in the cost structure.
-Our overall estimated cost o\$373 dollars per acre foot is less than the estimated cost of procuring untreated water (assuming water rights could be obtained) and then providing treatment.
+Our overall estimated cost of \$443.1 dollars per acre foot is less than the estimated cost of procuring untreated water (assuming water rights could be obtained) and then providing treatment.